Things to do in Nisyros: a practical guide to the volcanic island

 All that being said, accommodation in Nisyros is slightly pricier than elsewhere, but the food prices balance the costs.

-Nisyros Q&A
+Nisyros FAQ

 Finally, in this last section of the Nisyros travel guide, you’ll find some frequently asked questions about the island and their answers.
-Consider this Q&A as extra Nisyros travel tips, and feel free to comment below if you need additional info or have more questions.
+Consider this FAQ as extra Nisyros travel tips, and feel free to comment below if you need additional info or have more questions.

 The best time to visit Nisyros is September.
 The sea is still warm, and most tourists have left.
 July and August tend to be hot, and the island is full of people.
 Alternatively, June is also a great time to visit the island, although the sea might be chilly.